teplatformdesign/techdegreeproject3/README.md

-# techdegreeproject3
+# What I built
-Tree House Tech Degree Project #3
+Tree House Tech Degree Project #3 - Online Registration Form

-# techdegreeproject3
+# What I learned
 Learned new CSS and HTML techniques to build input forms.